andrulonis/RGB-Match-Theme/README.md

 # RGB matcher in OpenRGB based on Windows Theme/Accent Colour
-Python script that matches the colour of all your RGB devices visible in OpenRGB with the colour of your Windows theme/accent colour.
+Python script that matches the colour of all your RGB devices visible in OpenRGB and devices addressable by VIA (e.g. QMK keyboards) with the colour of your Windows theme/accent colour.
 A perfect use case scenario is when using tools like Wallpaper Engine or built-in Windows theme swapping that change your accent colour of Windows whenever the wallpaper changes (to match the wallpaper).

 ## Requirements
 - [OpenRGB](https://openrgb.org/)